nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/Workshops/The-Importance-of-Batch-to-Optimise-Flow.md

  - **Round 2 Instructions - work in batches of 5**

    1. When the customer starts the timer, the first team member changes the colour of each coin individually to their colour.
    2. Once 5 coins have been changed to the relevant colour, then the first team member can move those 5 coins to the second team member, and starts the next batch of 5 coins and so on.
-The 2nd team member changes the colour of each coin individually to their colour, and once they have a batch of 5 coins changed, they can move to the third team member, and so on.
+The second team member changes the colour of each coin individually to their colour, and once they have a batch of 5 coins changed, they can move to the third team member, and so on.
    3. When the last team member passes the first batch of 5 coins to the customer, the customer writes down the time of arrival of that first batch on the board.
    4. When the last team member has passed all the coins to the customer, the customer writes down the time of arrival of the full batch on the board